ripytide/csa-gol/README.md

 The coursework requires two independent implementations.
 You will be required to submit **both** implementations (assuming both were attempted).
 Every student is required to upload their full work to Blackboard.
 There will be three separate submissions points on Blackboard - one for the report and two for each implementation.

-- For the report, you must submit a single file called `report.pdf`. [report submission point - NOT YET AVAILABLE](#)
+- For the report, you must submit a single file called `report.pdf`. [report submission point - NOW AVAILABLE](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_7367858_1&course_id=_252985_1&group_id=&mode=cpview)
 - For the parallel implementation, you must submit a single zip file called `parallel.zip`.
-It must contain all the code required to compile and run the program. [parallel submission point - NOT YET AVAILABLE](#)
+It must contain all the code required to compile and run the program. [parallel submission point - NOW AVAILABLE](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_7391279_1&course_id=_252985_1&group_id=&mode=cpview)
 - For the distributed implementation, you must submit a single zip file called `distributed.zip`.
-It must contain all the code required to compile and run the program. [distributed submission point - NOT YET AVAILABLE](#)
+It must contain all the code required to compile and run the program. [distributed submission point - NOW AVAILABLE](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_7391281_1&course_id=_252985_1&group_id=&mode=cpview)
 - If you have multiple versions, only submit the ones you wish us to check for correctness (one zip for parallel and one for distributed).
 Other versions may be shared via OneDrive with Sion, Pui and Michael.

 Submitting different filenames or file formats (e.g. `.docx`, `.tex`, `.7z` or `.rar`) will result in a mark penalty.